Ministry Energy Management

 Marcel Serubungo is a pastor in the Democratic Republic of Congo (DRC) committed to peace-building and experienced in Servant leadership training and conflict resolution.
 He worked with World Relief for 18 years in DR Congo, Sudan and South Sudan bringing divided communities together in the role of Regional Peace Building Technical Advisor.
 Currently, Marcel is the Director of LIT-Congo where he is focusing on spiritual recovery for God’s servants who lost their confidence in the Lord because of challenges they faced during periods of wars in the DR Congo.
 He also works on the reconciliation of different ethnic groups in conflict in DR Congo, aiming toward holistic community transformation, healing and development.
 Marcel holds a master’s degree in Sustainable Peace and Conflict Management, Peace Studies.

-THE LAST THREE YEARS WE HAVE PERFORMED THESE SERVICES AT NUMEROUS CHURCHES, SEMINARIES, & CHRISTIAN COLLEGES ACROSS THE US, AND IDENTIFIED ON AVERAGE OF 20% ENERGY SAVINGS, OR OVER $3 MILLION TO MISSIONS.
+SINCE 2003 WE HAVE PERFORMED THESE SERVICES AT NUMEROUS CHURCHES, SEMINARIES, & CHRISTIAN COLLEGES ACROSS THE US, AND IDENTIFIED ON AVERAGE OF 20% ENERGY SAVINGS, OR OVER $3 MILLION TO MISSIONS.

 THE SECOND LARGEST BUDGET ITEM AT MOST RELIGIOUS FACILITIES IS THE COST SPENT ON ENERGY & MAINTENANCE.
 ACCORDING TO THE ENVIRONMENTAL PROTECTION AGENCY, 30% OF THE ENERGY WE CONSUME IS WASTED.
 THIS MEANS THAT 30% OF THE MONEY SPENT ON UTILITIES TODAY CAN BE RECAPTURED THROUGH NO COST OR LOW ENERGY SAVING COST STRATEGIES.